 Very, very few hotel rooms have kitchens or kitchenettes, but it’s a standard to have in an apartment.

 The quality – and amount – of kitchen stuff differs, but you can count on having the very basics at least.
+Your packing list for a serviced apartment will still be longer than for a hotel vacation, but having a kitchen gives great freedom.

 The best thing about having a kitchen is that you can rest assured that at any time when you want, you can prepare food.
 It’s especially important in many places in the south of Europe where the restaurants quite often are closed in the middle of the day and open for dinner at 7 in the evening or even later.